-Net cash provided by operating activities of \$60.2 million for the year ended December 31, 2023, primarily consisted of the \$67.0 million net income adjusted for non-cash charges that included the loss on change in fair value of the warrant liabilities of \$3.2 million, stock-based compensation expense of \$2.6 million, accretion of investment discount of \$1.3 million, the loss on change in fair value of the derivative liability of \$0.2 million, and the amortization of debt issuance costs and discount of \$3.0 million, plus a net unfavorable change in operating assets and liabilities was due to a net decrease in operating liabilities of \$0.9 million and by a net increase of \$31.5 million in operating assets.
+Net cash provided by operating activities of \$60.2 million for the year ended December 31, 2023, primarily consisted of the \$67.0 million net income adjusted for non-cash charges that included the loss on change in fair value of the warrant liabilities of \$3.2 million, stock-based compensation expense of \$2.6 million, accretion of investment discount of \$1.3 million, the loss on change in fair value of the derivative liability of \$0.2 million, and the amortization of debt issuance costs and discount of \$3.0 million, plus a net unfavorable change in operating assets and liabilities of \$30.6 million.
+The net unfavorable change in operating assets and liabilities of \$0.9 million and by a net increase of \$31.5 million in operating assets.
+The net increase of \$31.5 million in operating assets.
 The net increase of \$31.5 million in operating assets is primarily due to a \$19.3 million increase in license agreement contract asset associated with the GSK License Agreement, an increase in license agreement receivable of \$2.5 million, and an increase of \$4.4 million in unbilled receivable due from GSK associated with the Binding MOU.
-The \$0.9 million increase in operating liabilities was primarily due to an increase of \$1.2 million in accounts payable and a decrease in accrued expenses, deferred revenue, other liabilities, and other of \$0.3 million was primarily due to the increase of deferred revenue of \$3.9 million associated with GSK License Agreement and an increase of \$1.8 million in accrued expenses primarily due to the \$1.9 million increase for product recall, offset in part by a decrease of other liabilities of \$5.8 million due to the Amplity deferred fees paid in February 2023.
+The \$0.9 million increase in operating liabilities was primarily due to an increase of \$1.2 million in accounts payable and a decrease in accrued expenses, deferred revenue, other liabilities, and other of \$0.3 million.
+The \$0.3 million decrease in accrued expenses deferred revenue, other liabilities, and other of \$0.3 million in accrued expenses primarily due to the increase of deferred revenue of \$3.9 million associated with GSK License Agreement and an increase of \$1.8 million in accrued expenses primarily due to the \$1.9 million increase for product recall, offset in part by a decrease of other liabilities of \$5.8 million due to the Amplity deferred fees paid in February 2023.